shlokc9/akuity-tenant-controller/README.md

 # Akuity Take Home Coding Challenge

-Congratulations on making it to a new stage of the Akuity Engineering interview process.
+Congratulations on making it to a new stage of the Akuity Engineering challenge.
 We are excited to see what you can do!

 ## Overview